We found 4 providers matching radiation therapy and who accept First Health near Guilford, CT.

 Relevant Interests: , intensity-modulated radiation therapy (IMRT), brachytherapy (seed implants), Gamma Knife radiosurgery

 All Interests: Bladder Cancer, Intensity-Modulated Radiation Therapy, Brachytherapy, Brain Cancer, Kidney Cancer, ...
 (Read more)

-Dr. Susan Higgins is a radiation oncology specialist in New Haven, CT and Guilford, CT.
-She speaks Spanish.
-Dr. Higgins is professionally affiliated with Lawrence + Memorial Hospital and Yale New Haven Health System.
-Before completing her residency at St. Mary's Hospital and a hospital affiliated with Yale University, Dr. Higgins attended medical school at the University of Rochester School of Medicine and Dentistry.
-Anthem, ConnectiCare, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Higgins accepts.
+Dr. Susan Higgins works as a radiation oncologist in New Haven, CT and Guilford, CT.
+In addition to English, she speaks Spanish.
+She is affiliated with Lawrence + Memorial Hospital and Yale New Haven Health System.
+Dr. Higgins studied medicine at the University of Rochester School of Medicine and Dentistry.
+She trained at St. Mary's Hospital and a hospital affiliated with Yale University for residency.
+Dr. Higgins honors Anthem, ConnectiCare, and Blue Cross/Blue Shield, in addition to other insurance carriers.
 She is accepting new patients.

 Relevant Interests: , intensity-modulated radiation therapy (IMRT), Gamma Knife radiosurgery, interstitial brachytherapy

 All Interests: Intensity-Modulated Radiation Therapy, Vaginal Cancer, Vulvar Cancer, Ovarian Cancer, Anal Cancer, ...
 (Read more)